Types of Speed Raiding Formats

 It makes a wide variety of Pokémon useful

 So many awesome creatures sit unused in your Pokebox.
-A draft format requires you to use things like Latias, Starmie, Banette, and Swampert.
+A draft format requires you to use lower tier Pokemon such as Latias, Starmie, Banette, and Swampert.

-This idea originated from Michael Obregon, grew in the Elite4Soloist chat, and WazzaBiceps & icarusvonlubey have been the two individuals really pushing it.
+This idea originated from Michael Obregon, grew in the Elite4Soloist chat, and promoted by WazzaBiceps & icarusvonlubey.
 The format is still in beta, but check out their website with rules, rosters, and raid results.

 The concept is rapidly spreading.
 Many local Discord chats have started their own versions, and r/pogoraids recently launched a relatively large scale league.
 If you have not tried this, gather your friends and check it out.